open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 - [routingprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/routingprocessor#tech-preview-opentelemetry-transformation-language-statements-as-routing-conditions)
 - [transformprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor#config)

-## Functions
+## Editors

-Functions are what OTTL uses to transform telemetry.
+Editors are what OTTL uses to transform telemetry.

-Functions:
+Editors:

 - Are allowed to transform telemetry.
 When a Function is invoked the expectation is that the underlying telemetry is modified in some way.
 - May have side effects.
 Some Functions may generate telemetry and add it to the telemetry payload to be processed in this batch.
 - May return values.
 Although not common and not required, Functions may return values.

-Available Functions:
+Available Editors:
 - [delete_key](#delete_key)
 - [delete_matching_keys](#delete_matching_keys)
 - [keep_keys](#keep_keys)